divemarkus/jetson-orin-nano/README.md

 ## Conclusion

-The Nvidia Jetson Orin Nano Super Dev Kit is an excellent choice for machine learning enthusiasts and professionals looking to deploy AI models on edge devices.
-By following this guide, you'll be able to set up your device efficiently and start exploring the vast potential of machine learning with Jetson Orin Nano.

-## Conclusion

-The Nvidia Jetson Orin Nano Super Dev Kit is an excellent choice for machine learning enthusiasts and professionals looking to deploy AI models on edge devices.
-By following this guide, you'll be able to set up your device efficiently and start exploring the vast potential of machine learning with Jetson Orin Nano.
+The Nvidia Jetson Orin Nano Super Dev Kit is an excellent choice for machine learning enthusiasts mostly looking for low power draws and small models.